If you want to run an effective sales team, you need to own your data and have a rigorously tested sales reporting strategy.

 Don’t drown your team in data

 Reporting can almost be addictive.
-The more you dive into your data, the deeper you want to go in terms of details and specifics.
+The more you dive into your data, the deeper you want to go into the details and specifics.

-However, stick to the facts when sharing total sales volumes with your team.
-Otherwise, you risk overwhelming them.
-This means you’re responsible for determining which KPIs you share and also how often you decide to send reports.
+However, stick to the facts when sharing total sales volumes with your team to prevent overwhelming them.
+Simplify reports by determining in advance which KPIs you share and how often you send them.

 Translate your data into actionable steps